drhcelik/FickianTransportFoam/README.md

 ```

 Diffusion coefficients are given pairwise for mixture-averaged formulation, either as constants or polynomials.
-In constantLewis, Lewis numbers are included in the subdictionary as
+In constant Lewis number models, Lewis numbers are included in the subdictionary as
 ```
 Le {
   H2 1.0;